Adnuntius/documentation/adnuntius-advertising/requesting-ads/open-rtb.md

 ---

+## Requests

-OpenRTB Requests are sent to `https://delivery.adnuntius.com/rtb`
+OpenRTB Requests are sent to: `https://delivery.adnuntius.com/rtb`

 An example request looks like this: